dsal3389/greff/README.md

 its like `strawberry` but its not, and its a plate :)

 ## what is it
-a class orianted python library to build python classes from graphql api, just build you class in python, query them, and the library will create the instances of those classes
+a class orianted python library to build graphql python client, just build you class in python, query them, and the library will create the instances of those classes

 ## current stage